 For all modes of transport (except cycling and walking), you can specify whether international borders can be crossed.

 This is only relevant when your starting location and destination are in the same country.
 Sometimes, the best route involves driving through a different country to reach your destination.
-When International Borders Open is selected, CoPilot will therefore use the best route.
+When Allow International Borders is selected, CoPilot will therefore use the best route.